Blow-ups of three-dimensional toric singularities: Main theorems. Case of point

 Let $(X\ni P)$ be a $\QQ$--factorial singularity.
-According to the construction of partial resolution of $(X,dD_X)$ (see example \ref{nondegen} and the paper \cite{Var}) and criterion \ref{toricplt} there exists a toric divisorial contraction $g\colon Z\to X$ such that it is dominated by partial resolution of $(X,dD_X)$ (up to toric log flips), and the following cases I and II are satisfied.
+According to the construction of partial resolution of $(X,dD_X)$ (see Definition \ref{nondegen}) and Criterion \ref{toricplt} there exists a toric divisorial contraction $g\colon Z\to X$ such that it is dominated by partial resolution of $(X,dD_X)$ (up to toric log flips), and one of the following Cases I and II occurs.

-Case I. The exceptional set $\Exc g=S$ is an irreducible divisor, the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$, and $g(S)=P$.
+{\it Case} I. The exceptional set $\Exc g=S$ is an irreducible divisor, the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$, and $g(S)=P$.
 By $\G$ denote the center of $E$ on the surface $S$.
 Then the center $\G$ is a non-toric subvariety of $Z$.
 In the other words $\G$ is a non-toric subvariety of $(S,\Diff_S(0))$.
-If $\G$ is a point, then we assume that it does not lie on any one-dimensional orbit of the surface $S$ (up to analytical isomorphism $(X\ni P)$ of course).
-Case II.
+If $\G$ is a point then we assume that it does not lie on any one-dimensional orbit of the surface $S$ (up to analytical isomorphism $(X\ni P)$ of course). {\it Case} II.
 The variety $Z$ is $\QQ$-gorenstein, hence it is $\QQ$-factorial.
 The exceptional set $\Exc g=S_1\cup S_2$ is the union of two exceptional irreducible divisors, $S_1$, $S_2$ and $E$ define mutually distinct discrete valuations of the function field $\mathcal K(X)$ and $g(S_1)=g(S_2)=P$.
 To be definite, let $\rho(S_1)=1$, $\rho(S_2)=2$, and $C=S_1\cap S_2$ is a closure of one-dimensional orbit of $Z$.
 By $\G$ denote the center of $E$ on $Z$.
 In this case $\G$ is a point and a non-toric subvariety of $(S_1,\Diff_{S_1}(0))$, $\G\in C$, and the curve $C$ has the coefficient 1 in the divisor $\Diff_{S_1}(S_2+dD_Z)$.
 Mori cone $\NE(Z/X)$ is generated by two extremal rays, denote them by $R_1$ and $R_2$.
 To be definite, let $R_1$ gives the divisorial contraction which contracts the divisor $S_1$ to some point $P_1$.
-Considering toric blow-ups of $P_1$ we may assume that $\Diff_{S_1}(S_2+dD_Z)$ is a boundary in some neighborhood of the point $\G$.
+Considering toric blow-ups of $P_1$ we may assume that $\Diff_{S_1}(S_2+dD_Z)$ is a boundary in some analytical neighborhood of the point $\G$.

-If $R_2$ gives the divisorial contraction which contracts the divisor $S_2$ (onto curve), then it is case IIa.
-If $R_2$ gives a small flipping contraction, then it is case IIb.
+If $R_2$ gives the divisorial contraction which contracts the divisor $S_2$ (onto curve) then it is {\it Case} IIa.
+If $R_2$ gives a small flipping contraction then it is {\it Case} IIb.